8 Home Remedies for Fleas on Dogs

 Apple Cider Vinegar

-Surely most of us are aware of some type of home remedies involving apple cider vinegar, but did you know it can help get rid of fleas on dogs, in more ways than one?
+Surely most of us are aware of some type of natural home remedies, involving apple cider vinegar, but did you know it can help get rid of fleas on dogs, in more ways than one?
 The tiny parasites hate the smell and taste of apple cider vinegar.
 This remedy won't precisely kill these mites, but it is a strong enough deterrent to get rid of them.

 Apple Cider Vinegar Spray

 Once the mixture is ready, simply spray it on your dog while avoiding the eyes, nose, mouth, and any open wounds.
 Allow the fur to dry.
-You can also comb the spray into the coat to help it penetrate better.
+You can also comb the spray into the dog's coat to help it penetrate better.
 Repeat this for 2-3 days.

 Apple Cider Vinegar Drinking Water